 The BOCES believes that the current portion of compensated absences is negligible and is therefore not reported.
-The liabilities for compensated absences and the net pension liability will be liquidated by the General Fund.
+The liabilities for compensated absences and the net pension and OPEB liabilities will be liquidated by the General Fund.

 Note F - Defined benefit pension plan